basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 3. **Bucket-index association** signals to Riak *when* to index values (this also includes bucket type-index association)

-Riak Search must first be configured with a Solr schema so that Solr knows how to index value fields.
+Riak search must first be configured with a Solr schema so that Solr knows how to index value fields.
 If you don't define one, you're provided with a default schema named `_yz_default`, which can be found [on